 Mechatronics Engineering Degree: B.Tech.
 In Mechatronics Engineering

-APIIT SD INDIA is the only college under Kurukshetra University offering Mechatronics Engineering.
+Course Objective APIIT SD INDIA is the only college under Kurukshetra University offering Mechatronics Engineering.
 B.Tech Mechatronics engineering degree programme is about the moving parts that drive robots, electronics and machines.
-Consider what you use on a daily basis and how many moving parts are involved.
+Consider what human being use on a daily basis and how many moving parts are involved.
 Those parts have all been created by mechatronic engineers, and they ensure that our world keeps moving.
 Mechatronics engineering is the science of combining mechanical engineering with electronic engineering.

-Many of today's consumer products incorporate mechanical devices which are controlled by microelectronic systems.
-The modern motor car includes an engine management system, anti-lock braking and ignition, all of which require a microcomputer to be interfaced with the mechanical 'system'.
+Programme Content & Academic Framework Many of today's consumer products incorporate mechanical devices which are controlled by microelectronic systems.
+The modern motor car includes an engine management system, anti-lock braking and ignition, all of which require a micro controller to be interfaced with the mechanical 'system'.
 Modern industrial systems in the manufacturing sector use microelectronic devices extensively for control, measurement and information technology application such as data transfer.
 In the robotics field, the discipline of microelectronics is used extensively in motion control.

 Mechatronics engineering employs a variety of techniques that are used throughout the course with the emphasis on lectures, supporting tutorials and laboratory classes.
 Mechatronics is a field of engineering that combines mechanical, electronics and computer science engineering for designing mechanical devices like washing machines, automated robotic assembly lines, cameras, laser printers and photocopiers.
 The course focuses primarily on developing novel products based on mechatronic principles and learn about electronic and mechanical systems, process control and instrumentation, and robotics and automated manufacturing.

 Theory of Machines Lab

 Engineering Mechanic & Fluids Lab